informalsystems/quartz/docs/getting_started.md

 ### Other Testnets With SGX

 To setup on another testnet we need to deploy a `quartz-tcbinfo` contract and a `quartz-dcap-verifier` contract.
-However we recommend using the deployed contracts on neutrons public testnet for v0.1.
+However we recommend using the deployed contracts on neutron public testnet for v0.1.

 Instructions can be followed in [this guide](./tcbinfo_and_verifier.md).